On the existence of Monge maps for the Gromov-Wasserstein problem: Applications to the inner product and squared distance GW problems

 If $c$ is twice differentiable, this global condition on the rectangle $\Xx \times \Yy$ is equivalent to the local condition

-\emph{Supermodularity} is defined with the reversed inequality. \end{defi} We state the well-known consequence of submodularity on the structure of optimal plans. \begin{proposition}[label=prop:submod]{}{} Let $\mu,\nu \in\Pp(\Xx)\times\Pp(\Yy)$ of finite transport cost.
-If $c$ satisfies \cref{eq:submod}, then $\pimon$ is an optimal plan for \cref{eq:OT}, unique if the inequality is strict everywhere on $\Xx \times \Yy$ (see \cite{mccann2012glimpse}).
-Similarly, {supermodularity} induces the optimality of $\piantimon$. \end{proposition} The linearized quadratic GW cost with parameter $m\geq0$ is submodular on the region $S=\{(x,y)\mid xy\geq -m \}$ and supermodular elsewhere (see \cref{fig:submod} for an illustration); so we cannot directly apply this proposition.
+\emph{Supermodularity} is defined with the reversed inequality. \end{definition} We now state the well-known consequence of submodularity on the structure of optimal plans \cite{carlier2012optimal,mccann2012glimpse,santambrogio2015optimal}. \begin{proposition}[Optimality of monotone rearrangements] Let $\mu,\nu \in\Pp(\Xx)\times\Pp(\Yy)$ of finite transport cost.
+If $c$ satisfies \cref{eq:submod}, then $\pimon$ is an optimal plan for \cref{eq:OT}, unique if the inequality is strict everywhere on $\Xx \times \Yy$.
+Similarly, {supermodularity} induces the optimality of $\piantimon$. \end{proposition} The linearized GW cost with parameter $m\geq0$ is submodular on the region $\submod\defeq\{(x,y)\mid xy\geq -m \}$ and supermodular on $\supmod\defeq\{(x,y)\mid xy\leq -m \}$ (see \cref{fig:submod} for an illustration), so we cannot directly apply this proposition.